jyuill/bc-lmr-data-products/README.md

 the government agency responsible for liquor control within the province.
 The dataset contains the sales data of BC Liquor Stores, in net Canadian dollars and litre volume, starting in 2015.

-### Data source
+### Data source & Updates

 * source data is from the BC Liquor Distribution Branch collection of pdf reports: [BC Liquor Market Review reports](https://www.bcldb.com/publications/liquor-market-review)
 * data is extracted from pdf tables, cleaned, compiled and stored in a database on AWS RDS.
-Currently MySQL database.
+Currently PostgreSQL database, originally MySQL.
-* database contains complete data going back to 2015, while quarterly reports from LDB are in pdf format with only the most recent 5 quarters reported
+* database contains complete data going back to 2015, while quarterly reports from LDB are in pdf format with only the most recent 5 quarters reported.
+* **bc-lmr-update-explore** is a separate project (github repo) with code for data extraction from PDF report.
+When new report is published, this is the project used to extract data from pdf and update database.

 There are several component products in this project: